liuyang1123/speech2text/README.md

 You'll need to have virtualenv installed, or this will be installed for you

-To run the virtualenv and the standardized interpreter, just do virtualenv deepspeech_interpreter/bin/activate
+To run the virtualenv and the standardized interpreter, just do virtualenv ../deepspeech_interpreter/bin/activate

+Once you activated the environment, then you can run python files properly